skalinets/skalinets.github.io/_posts/2017-10-03-ef-spatial-pain.markdown

 Sooo, I need to install some stuff to perform spatial calculations.
 That are sines and cosines as we remember.
 That's Microsoft's way, what can I say :)

-I tried to install it via chocolatey: https://chocolatey.org/packages/sql2016-clrtypes.
-But it still doesn't work.
-Maybe I need to reboot (typical next step when something is not properly working after installation on Windows)?
+I tried to install it via [chocolatey](https://chocolatey.org/packages/sql2016-clrtypes).
+But it still didn't work.
+Maybe reboot (typical next step when something is not properly working after installation on Windows)?
 No luck..

 [Here](https://stackoverflow.com/questions/43221467/assembly-microsoft-sqlserver-types-version-10-or-higher-could-not-be-found) some kind guy posted link to
 CLR types for SQL Server 2012 (!).
-After that install it started to work in console application, but apparently not in ASP.NET (where is a headbang emoji?).
+After I had installed those it started to work in console application, but apparently not in ASP.NET (where is a headbang emoji?).

 It turned out that IIS should work in 32 bit mode.
 I found some SO comment (link is lost) saying that some x86 magic should be done with IIS.
-In my case it was IIS Express and I don't know how to enable 32bit applications there.
-But instead I just installed x86 version of SQL CLR types and it started to work.
+In my case it was IIS Express and I didn't know how to enable 32bit applications there.
+Instead, I just installed x86 version of SQL CLR types and it started to work.

-But.
-It's not that trivial, as we can see.
+So, the conclusion.
+You can use spatial queries with MS SQL and Entity Framework, but...
+It's not that trivial.